DaveMcMartin/anki-image2card/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPLv3).
 See the LICENSE file for details.

+## Planned Features

+This is a work in progress.
+Here are some planned features, it is not in priority order:

+- [ ] Github Action on release that generates binaries for Windows, macOS, and Linux.
+- [ ] Add local OCR option with Tesseract and make it default
+- [ ] Add dictionary option instead of relying solely on AI and make it default
+- [ ] Add support for multiple images
+- [ ] Add support for Ollama
+- [ ] Give user more control over AI configuration (prompts, etc)
+- [ ] Add custom auto-fill fields for the user
+- [ ] Add local audio generation
+- [ ] Add support for OpenAI
+- [ ] Add support for DeepSeek

 ## Contributing